mcgilldinglab/SIDISH/README.md

 ```bash
 conda activate sidish_env
 ```
-Finally, install the version of PyTorch compatible with your devices by following the [instructions on the official website](https://pytorch.org/get-started/locally/).
+Then, install the version of PyTorch compatible with your devices by following the [instructions on the official website](https://pytorch.org/get-started/locally/).

 ## Installation